Vancouver School Board: David Lloyd George Elementary School

 David Lloyd George Elementary School is an elementary school in the Marpole neighbourhood.
 It holds approximately 427 students in grades K through 7.
 The school opened in 1921 and was named after David Lloyd George, the British prime minister from 1916 to 1922.
-The sports teams are called the DLG Hornets and wear blue.
+The sports teams are called the DLG Hornets and wear purple.

 David Oppenheimer Elementary School

 David Oppenheimer Elementary School opened in 1959 and was named after one of the early mayors of the city, David Oppenheimer.
 It is located at 2421 Scarboro Avenue, in the Victoria-Fraserview neighbourhood.
 As of 2016, the school principal is Rosie Finch; the school's sports teams are called the Orcas.

 General Gordon Elementary School

 General Gordon Elementary School is an elementary school that opened in 1912.
 It was named for British general Charles George Gordon, who was killed at Khartoum in January 1885.
 It is located at 2268 Bayswater Street.
 In September 2008, it was selected as one of three schools in a pilot provincially supported "Neighbourhoods of Learning" program.